-A Vegan Food Blogger on the Dark Side of Instagram
+A Vegan Food Blogger on the Realities of Instagram

 Personally my go-to tip for people starting to change their diet is to have a great herb rack.
 If you have great spices like cumin and paprika, mustard seeds, turmeric, basil, thyme, rosemary, that’s such an amazing base for a meal.

 For anything to be sustainable, it has to be enjoyable.
 If your food is bland, you are going to miss pizza.
-You can only eat boring stuff for so long. unless you’re not interested in food.
+You can only eat boring stuff for so long.
+Unless you’re not interested in food.

 How I like to sweat: I’m a full yoga person — Vinyasa yoga.
 I used to do weight training and circuits and I didn’t enjoy it so much.
 After class, I wouldn’t feel great.
 I would spend the whole time thinking: Make it stop.
 No more squats.
 I don’t want to do a burpee.
 I wasn’t getting the same connection with myself and quiet time that I get in yoga.